 Belief Statement:

-Apriorian believes in:
+Apriorian Apologetics believes in:

 Utilitarianism is a philosophy about usefulness.
 The premise of Utilitarianism is that an action is good or beneficial if it benefits a majority.
 The original Utilitarian’s stated this principle as the maximization of utility.